mohammadaliawan/RB130/Assessment_Prep/study_guide/testing/study_guide_testing.md

 RSpec and Minitest are both used for writing tests for Ruby Programs but Minitest is the default testing library for Ruby.
 Minitest is a bundled gem that comes installed with Ruby while RSpec does not.

-RSpec is a Domain Specific Language for writing tests tht read more like natural english.
-Minitest can be used both using a Domain Specific Language and Ruby Syntax.
+RSpec is a Domain Specific Language for writing tests that reads like natural english.
+Minitest can be used both using a Domain Specific Language and simple Ruby Syntax.
 However, RSpec can only be used via its DSL.
+Minitest is much simpler to get started with as it allows simple Ruby syntax.

 # Assertions